KnBrckr/picasa-album-uploader/readme.txt

 1. The variable `$wp_query-> is_picasa_album_slug` will be set if the page is being handled by the plugin.
 2. Three templates files can be used to configure the page.

+FIXME Make following sub-bullets under 2. above.
+Or make a table?

 The file `picasa_album_uploader/templates/page-picasa_album_uploader.php`, supplied by the plugin, is the default page template used to display the upload confirmation screen.
 This file can be copied to the active template and modified as needed.